-Now that you are proper weighted (buoyancy session 1) and you performed a perfect descent (buoyancy session 2), it is time to decide in which position will you swim.
+Previously (check our previous buoyancy sessions) you learnt how to be proper weighted and to perform a perfect descent .
+Once at the bottom, it is time to decide in which position will you swim.
 That "small" decision is more important that what may seem.
+Today we introduce you a new word: The Trim.

 Trim.
 An unknown word for many divers.
 The trim is the biggest victim of the rush and the lack of training that sometimes, due to the tight schedule, we neglect.
 Trim is not only a great unknown for many divers, but also for many recreational diving professionals.
 And, in turn, the trim is very important in achieving perfect buoyancy and minimum air consumption.
 Let's look at the following two photographs.What do you think is the correct position?